c0y01202/node-generator.js/README.md

 ![node_generator](https://user-images.githubusercontent.com/97765679/161163503-11925bd6-4118-4d48-9b8a-c7c710f97a77.png)
 # Node Generator

 The purpose of this project was to submit a sample ReadMe file using Node.js and Inquirer.
+The following link is a video showing terminal use and programming in Visual Studio: https://drive.google.com/file/d/1G9grOCGwPihwHkBKtZWgusDk2Ef97zOA/view
 The following is that sample ReadMe file:

 ## Table of Contents